Today’s topic is important for anyone concerned about their blood sugar levels, weight loss, and who wants to avoid serious health problems

 It worried me at first until I did more research and found a fatal flaw with A1c tests that most people, including your doctor, don’t know about.

-So if you’re concerned about your blood sugar levels… or if you’d like to avoid diabetes or at least, better predict it, please make sure you read carefully.
+So if you’re concerned about your blood sugar levels… or if you’d like to avoid serious health problems, please make sure you read carefully.

 Different Ways Of Testing Blood Sugar

-There are different ways to test your blood sugar and thus, potentially predict and/or avoid diabetes.
-In addition to simply living a healthier and longer life, by having healthy and optimal blood sugar levels.
+There are different ways to test your blood sugar.
+In addition to simply living a healthier and longer life, by having healthy blood sugar levels.

 Fasting Blood Sugar/Glucose Levels (FBG)